 Talking about this sort of thing is something that has always been discouraged in my family.
 But, hey, most of them has passed on… as has my ability to care what I should or shouldn’t talk about in polite company.
 Besides that, this is the internet, right?
 This is usually not polite company.
 A good many things have happened in my life that I’ve stayed completely silent about, but through the aide of Sarah Fader, and her group Stigma Fighters, as well as many personal heroes like Nicole Lyons and Courtney Keesee, I’ve learned that it can sometimes be cathartic to get the things that often sit uncomfortably beneath the surface out and into the open.
 So this is my story.
 This is where I am in life, at the moment.
 I have a front row seat to watching it all burn down.
 I’m at a point where ending it all sounds good, but I’m not doing that.
 I’m not giving in.
 I don’t have a bag of marshmallows and a party hat… but I’m doing my best to have hope that something good will come tomorrow… or the day after… or the day after that.

 I’m a human being.
 Flawed.
 Broken.
 Real.
 Hurt.
 Low.
 But, still alive.
 Still hanging on.
 And no matter what you’re going through… a life easier than mine… or a life far harder (there are so many going through so much worse than I )… know that people are out there who can identify… can empathize… and maybe, in that, you can find some comfort, when your life is burning down around you.

 (as a PostScript here, I started a GoFundMe page that managed to raise 2/3 of the funds I needed to put out the fires in one weekend.
+In only a week the ship was effectively righted.
 Human beings truly are wonderful creatures!)